Introducing LILETTA: A(nother) new IUD

 The most common risk was expulsion: about 4% of women in the study had an expulsion, which is similar to other IUDs.

-Like with all IUDs, a health care provider can remove Liletta any time, for whatever reason.
-Liletta contains a similar amount of levonorgestrel to Mirena and releases it at a similar rate.
-The Mirena label says it can be used for 5 years, and research shows it can be used for up to 6 years.
-So why does Liletta’s label only say it can be used for up to 3 years?
-Here’s the scoop.
+Like with all IUDs, a health care provider can remove LILETTA any time, for whatever reason.
+LILETTA contains a similar amount of levonorgestrel to Mirena and releases it at a similar rate.
+Both LILETTA and Mirena are FDA-approved to use for up to 8 years.

-Without any discount, Liletta costs $625—about the same as Skyla—but there’s a very good chance you can get a discount.
-There are a number of ways people with and without insurance can get Liletta for free or at a lower price.
+Without any discount, LILETTA costs up to $684—about the same as Skyla—but there’s a very good chance you can get a discount.
+There are a number of ways people with and without insurance can get LILETTA for free or at a lower price.
 We’re not the only ones who are excited about this.
 In the words of Family Nurse Practitioner Patty Cason: “I am thrilled that the FDA has approved this new intrauterine contraceptive option, and that more women will have affordable access to this great birth control.”

-If you have health insurance but your plan still charges a copay or doesn’t cover birth control at all, Liletta will offer a Patient Savings Program until September 30, 2015.
+If you have health insurance but your plan still charges a copay or doesn’t cover birth control at all, LILETTA is offering a Patient Savings Program until December 31, 2017.
 Ask your health care provider if they are participating.
 The program only covers the IUD itself, not the cost of having the IUD inserted (usually between $150 and $250).
 Here’s how it works:

 Before getting the IUD: Talk to your provider about getting a LILETTA Access Card.
 This is like a debit card that can only be used to purchase a LILETTA.
 It reduces the cost of the device to somewhere between $75 and $125, depending on the details of your health insurance plan.
 After your health care provider has written a prescription for the IUD and given you a card, you can use the card to pay for the IUD.